 Coastal ecosystems are always changing with the tides, weather and seasons, and people can add to these natural stressors.
 Coastal ecosystems are at risk because they are used by many different people.
 Activities on land, sometimes far from the coast, can cause changes to estuaries and the ocean.

 Marine ecosystems ranging from estuaries to open ocean have tipped in different places around the world.

 These shifts affect ocean food webs, habitats and how an ecosystem works.
 This can affect people, for example a tip in an estuary that provides kaimoana can affect peoples' well-being and livelyhood.

 The researchers are studying nutrient and sediment runoff, as they are two of the biggest impacts on our coasts.
 22 sites in estuaries and harbours across Aotearoa have been selected with different levels of sediment.
 The team has buried slow release fertiliser at each site to see what happens when nutrient levels increase.
-The sites are being monitored for 1–2 years to see what the effect on the numbers of worms and shellfish is and how the sediments get rid of these excess nutrients.
+The sites are being monitored for 1–2 years to see how worms and shellfish are affected.

 Worms and shellfish affect estuary health.
 More worms and shellfish mean there are more microbes in the sediment to process nutrients.